aamnah/notes/webdev/different-colored-title-bars-vscode.md

 }
 ```

-Make sure you set `window.titleBarStyle` to `custom` on VS Code settings.
+Make sure you set `window.titleBarStyle` to `custom` in VS Code settings.
 By default the value is set to `native`.

 ![screenshot for VS code title bar style](./images/vscode-title-bar-style.png)